SOCCER PLAYER

 Icon of person Marianne Pettersen

 Marianne Iren Pettersen (born 12 April 1975) is a Norwegian footballer.
-She was a forward for the club Asker, whom she joined from Gjelleråsen after the 1996 season, and became the top scorer with 36 goals in the 1998 season of 18 matches.
+She was a striker for the club Asker, whom she joined from Gjelleråsen after the 1996 season, and became the top scorer with 36 goals in the 1998 season of 18 matches.
 Read more on Wikipedia

-Her biography is available in different languages on Wikipedia.
-Marianne Pettersen is the 12,438th most popular soccer player (up from 13,365th in 2019), the 814th most popular biography from Norway (up from 853rd in 2019) and the 85th most popular Norwegian Soccer Player.
+Her biography is available in 18 different languages on Wikipedia (up from 17 in 2024).
+Marianne Pettersen is the 12,791st most popular soccer player (up from 13,365th in 2024), the 851st most popular biography from Norway (up from 853rd in 2019) and the 85th most popular Norwegian Soccer Player.

 Memorability Metrics